 Attribute names beginning with the prefixes of java. and javax. are reserved for definition by this specification.
-Similarly, attribute names beginning with the prefixes of sum., and com.sum. are reserved for definition by Sun Microsystems.
+Similarly, attribute names beginning with the prefixes of sun.,com.sun., oracle and com.oracle are reserved for definition by Oracle Corporation.
 It is suggested that all attributes placed in the attribute set be named in accordance with the reverse domain name convention suggested by the Java Programming Language Specification for package naming.